Thailand's PTT closes in on explorer Cove

-LONDON Thai oil firm PTT Exploration & Production PTTE.BK moved a step closer to finalising its $1.9 billion (1.2 billion pounds) takeover of Cove Energy COVE.L after securing acceptances for its offer from 72 percent of shareholders in the Mozambique-focused gas firm.
+LONDON Thai oil firm PTT Exploration & Production PTTE.BK moved a step closer to finalizing its $1.9 billion takeover of Cove Energy COVE.L after securing acceptances for its offer from 72 percent of shareholders in the Mozambique-focused gas firm.

 PTT, which in May set a minimum level for acceptances of 90 percent, said it would extend its offer again, giving shareholders until July 31 to accept it.